 Status

 Over the last two years, I have been blogging consistently here; this was something I last achieved in the early 2010s.
 Around 2011, I had a blog where I posted commentary on consumer technology news and the occasional tutorial/guide, which was used on and off until 2014 and is now lost to the internet.
 In 2016, I pieced together a portfolio website to have somewhere to link to when applying for jobs.
+I wanted to include a blog on the site, but I couldn’t muster up the creativity to write anything.
+Nothing I wanted to say was novel or worth sharing, so that part of the site was left empty for a while.

 Read more...